 21,750 of those cases** even led to offers of compensation, that’s almost a third, further demonstrating the value in using a claims management firm with years of expertise to check for any mis-sold PPI.

 Checking for PPI before the deadline is meant to give consumers peace of mind.
 But for millions this news will leave question marks over whether or not previous queries have been dealt with correctly, and if some of the remaining billions could still be theirs.

 With The Fair Trade Practice checking your credit you can rest assured you will get all the answers you need on PPI first time, with no accounts left behind.

 We work on the recommendations of our happy customers, with 95%* of our new clients recommended to us by someone they know.
-So join them today and find out if you were a victim of ‘the biggest mis-selling scandal in financial services history’.

 *As at November 2017